-Candy Dialogue Engine was first published in March 2026 and is in pre-release until July 2026.
+Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

-As thanks for your help and understanding, we are offering significant discounts on our Indie-tier licenses until the end of the pre-release phase.
+As thanks for your help and understanding, we are offering significant discounts on our Indie-tier licenses until the end of the early release phase.

 Candy Dialogue Engine